 Megan Saltzman

-Megan Saltzman’s research focuses on contemporary urban culture of Spanish cities with a transnational and ethnographic approach.
-Her forthcoming book, "Cultural Politics and Everyday Agency in the Public Spaces of Neoliberal Barcelona" (Palgrave Macmillan, 2024), combines film, literature, and ethnographic fieldwork to expose how everyday practices in public space (loitering, sitting, playing, street selling) not only challenge the city’s policed image but also serve to carve out autonomy from below.
-She has published on urban cultural themes related to gentrification, spatial in/exclusion, immigration, nostalgia, recycling, urban furniture, independent cultural centers, and “artivism.”
-In 2018-2019, Saltzman held the Regional Fellow grant at the University of Pennsylvania’s Wolf Humanities Center.
+Professor Megan Saltzman’s research focuses on contemporary urban culture of Spanish cities with a transnational and ethnographic approach.
+Her 2024 book, Public Everyday Space: Cultural Politics in Neoliberal Barcelona combines literary and visual arts with ethnographic fieldwork to expose how everyday practices in public space (sitting, playing, street selling) not only challenge the city’s policed image but also serve to carve out autonomy from below.
+Saltzman has published on urban cultural themes in Spain related to gentrification, spatial in/exclusion, immigration, nostalgia, recycling, urban furniture design, grassroots cultural centers and “artivism.”

 Before coming to Mount Holyoke, Saltzman worked as an Associate Professor at West Chester University in Pennsylvania and an Assistant Professor at the University of Otago in New Zealand.
-She also held positions at Grinnell College, the University of Michigan, and Amherst College.
+She also held positions at Grinnell College, the University of Michigan and Amherst College.

 Areas of Expertise